CaTz-Tools/CaT-z-PeerReview/README.md

 This version of the software and the associated manuscript is currently under revision.

 CaT-z is composed of three modules.
-To run each one, download the file using the "Release" link (top of the page) and run the following batch files:
+To run each one, download the .zip file using the "Release" link (top of the page) and run the following batch files:

 RGB-D data Acquisition GUI with the Microsoft Kinect v2:
 > CaT_z_dataAcquisitionGUI.bat